Aeomanate/MandelbrotFractal-CPP/README.md

 # MandelbrotFractal-CPP
 Mandelbrot fractal on C++

+I made the C++ verion because the Python implementation is very slow.
 I had notised that continuous zoom was making the image of fractal be noisy.
 I had tryed to use GMP but it way wery slow (or I not understand how to use it in correct way).